EdsonLuiz/cotas-backend/.github/pull_request_template.md

 - change 2

 ## Additional info
-- Some important or technical information
+- Some important or technical information.